This is the place where I try and answer the questions that people frequently ask me, or clarify points of interest.

-A. There are four books in The Courts of the Feyre series – Sixty-One Nails, The Road to Bedlam, Strangeness & Charm, and The Eighth Court, due in the June of 2013.
+A. There are four books in The Courts of the Feyre series – Sixty-One Nails, The Road to Bedlam, Strangeness & Charm, and The Eighth Court.
 See here for more details.
-This series is completed with the fourth book.

 Q. Will there be another book after The Eighth Court?

 Q. What will you be working on next?